EsteveM/linux-server-configuration/README.md

 * Server SSH port: 2200.
 * Complete URL to the hosted web application: http://18.185.87.128.xip.io/.
 * Summary of software I installed and configuration changes I made: See section [Description of the Project](#description-of-the-project).
-* List of third-party resources consulted to complete this project: See section [Acknoledgements](#acknoledgements).
+* List of third-party resources consulted to complete this project: See section [Acknowledgements](#acknowledgements).

 ## Description of the Project